eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/07-Modularize Templates.md

           }
       }
     },
-  ]

 ```

 ### Securing an external template

-Although the linked template must be externally available, it doesn't need to be generally available to the public.
-You can add your template to a private storage account that is only accessible to the storage account owner.
-Then, you can create a *Shared Access Signature* (SAS) token to enable access to the template during deployment.
-The SAS token can be added to the URI for the linked template.
-Even though the token is passed in as a secure string, the URI of the linked template is logged, with the SAS token, during the deployment operation.
-To limit exposure to security vulnerabilities, you can also set an expiration for the token.
+Although the linked template must be externally available, it doesn't need to be made available to the public.
+Instead, you can add your template to a private storage account that is accessible to only the storage account owner, then create a shared access signature (SAS) token to enable access during deployment.
+You add that SAS token to the URI for the linked template.
+Even though the token is passed in as a secure string, the linked template's URI, including the SAS token, is logged in the deployment operations.
+To limit exposure, you can also set an expiration date for the token.